Jack van Tongeren: Biography

-Peter Joseph van Tongeren was born in the Netherlands in 1947 to a father of Dutch-Javanese descent, Rudi, and an Australian mother, Stella.
+Peter Joseph van Tongeren was born in the Netherlands on 14 December 1947 to a father of Dutch-Javanese descent, Rudi, and an Australian mother, Stella.
 The family later migrated to Australia.
 He joined the Australian army and saw action in Vietnam in 1971.
-Following his military service he travelled throughout Australia from 1979 to 1983 associating with a variety of far-right groups such as the South Australia League of Rights, the Tasmanian branch of the Anglo-Saxon Keltic Society (ASKS), Sydney based National Action (NA) neo-Nazi group, and the Los Angeles-based neo-Nazi American Worker's Party.
+Following his military service he travelled throughout Australia from 1979 to 1983 associating with a variety of far-right groups such as the South Australia League of Rights, the Tasmanian branch of the Anglo-Saxon Keltic Society (ASKS), the Sydney based group National Action (NA) and the Los Angeles-based neo-Nazi American Worker's Party.

 Australian Nationalist Movement

-Van Tongeren's involvement with the Sydney based National Action (NA) neo-Nazi group led to his running, unsuccessfully, for the Senate in the 1984 election on an independent ticket, attaining 1,077 votes (0.13%).
-He later left the group to form his own organisation, the Australian Nationalist Movement (ANM) in April 1985.
+Van Tongeren's involvement with NA led to his running, unsuccessfully, for the Senate in the 1984 election on an independent ticket, attaining just 861 votes (0.11%).
+He attempted to gain control of the NA, but when this failed, van Tongeren split from the group and in April 1985 formed his own organisation, the Australian Nationalist Movement (ANM).The ANM was formed in Perth, but soon afterwards gathered membership in the other Australian states.
+Van Tongeren styled himself as the organisation's "supreme leader", with John van Blitterswyk as second-in-command, Russell Willey as third-in-command and treasurer; other prominent members were Christoper Bartle, Wayne van Blitterswyk, Judith Lyons and Mark Ferguson.

+There was also an attempt to set up a parallel group to the ANM, called the Australian Aryan Army (AAA), with John van Blitterswyk as the nominal "Commander".
+The ANM was conceived as the political branch of van Tongeren's organisation, with the AAA as its paramilitary and terrorist branch (a structure modelled on the Irish separatist groups of Sinn Féin and its paramilitary counterpart, the Irish Republican Army).
+A training facility for members was set up on a property east of Perth called 'Bindoon', containing a shelter, lookout and rifle range.
+In reality, however, the AAA "never moved beyond the conceptual stage".

 ANM's initial actions involved an extensive flyer-distribution campaign in Perth of more than 400,000 photocopied posters.
 The crude posters and fliers bore repetitive messages that included phrases such as "No Asians", "White Revolution The Only Solution", "Coloured Immigration: Trickle Is Now A Flood" and "Asians Out Or Racial War" and brought the organisation to the attention of the public.
 ANM is believed to have had approximately 100 loosely-affiliated members by the mid-1980s.

 By 1988, ANM turned towards identifying with international neo-Nazi ideology with public expressions of Antisemitism and holocaust denial.